 WHO’S BACKING THE PROJECT?

-So, Jack still relies on the support of the amazing people who love following the journey and appreciate what it takes to keep it on the road.
+Over 130 lifeboat stations and nearly five years later, Jack relies on the support of those who love following the journey and appreciate what it takes to keep it on the road.

 Using a process known as Wet Plate Collodion, Jack is crafting unique photographs on glass, capturing the view from each station and the waters protected by the RNLI crews.